Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Oregon State and its opponents have combined to score more than 56.5 points in two games this season.
+- Oregon State has combined with its opponents to score more than 56.5 points in two games this season.

-- The two teams combine to average 65.5 points per game, 9.0 more than the total in this contest.
+- Saturday's over/under is 9.0 points lower than the two team's combined 65.5 points per game average.

-- This contest's over/under is 10.6 points greater than the 45.9 these two squads combine to allow per game this season.
+- This contest's over/under is 10.6 points above the 45.9 these two squads combine to surrender per game this season.

-- Utes games have an average total of 50.1 points this season, 6.4 fewer than Saturday's over/under.
+- The Utes and their opponents score an average of 50.1 points per game, 6.4 fewer than Saturday's total.

-- In 2021, games involving the Beavers have averaged a total of 62.2 points, 5.7 more than the set over/under in this contest.
+- The 56.5-point over/under for this game is 5.7 points below the 62.2 points per game average total in Beavers games this season.

 Utah Stats and Trends

-- Utah has two wins against the spread in six games this season.
+- Thus far this year Utah has two wins against the spread.

-- This season, the Utes are winless against the spread when entering a game as a favorite of 3 points or more (in three chances).

-- Utah's games this year have hit the over three times in five opportunities (60%).
+- The Utes have been favored by 3 points or more three times this season and have not covered the spread in any of them.

-- Utah is 2-2 against the spread and 4-1 overall this season when the team puts up more than 23.2 points.
+- When Utah scores more than 23.2 points, it is 2-2 against the spread and 4-1 overall.

 - Find the latest spread and moneyline odds for Utah at SISportsbook.